facile-it/facile-it.github.io/content/blog/eng/from-0-to-infinite-the-final-keyword.md

 A solution to this problem is solved in php, using the annotation **@final**, even if it does not have the same validity as a language keyword.
 However at nowadays with Ide inspectors, and with static analysis tools like PhpStan (https://phpstan.org/blog), Psalm(https://psalm.dev/docs/) the annotation is fully supporteds and work properly.

 A point to disadvantage is that it is considered an instrument too coarse to be effective.
-A developer can simply to remove the **final** keyword and then do wrong things!.
+A developer can simply remove the **final** keyword and then do wrong things!.

 I not agree with this.
 Too many times I saw to use wrong the inheritance, so I think that this is useful for beginner but also a more senior developer.

 To support the last topics I add some links on discussions against the use of **final**.